Stanford Medicine

 Download brochure here

-Course Director: Bryant Lin, MD, MEng
+Course Advisor: Bryant Lin, MD, MEng

 Bryant Lin, MD, MEng is a primary care physician, educator and researcher.
 The cornerstone of Dr. Lin's work is keeping medicine focused on humans - patients, providers, families and trainees - and not lost in technology and algorithms.
 His research and educational interests span (1) Developing and testing novel medical technologies, (2) Improving the health of Asian populations with Precision and Population Health, and (3) Increasing expression and interconnections in the Health Community with the Humanities and Arts.
 After receiving his undergraduate and master's degrees in Electrical Engineering and Computer Science from MIT, he completed his MD and internal Medicine training at Tufts University School of Medicine and Tufts Medical Center.